amolthacker/hwx-cloudbreak-clusters/README.md

 ## Prerequisites

- * Access to [Hortonworks Cloudbreak](https://docs.hortonworks.com/HDPDocuments/Cloudbreak/Cloudbreak-2.4.1/content/index.html) instance setup with credentials for respective cloud providers
+ * Access to [Hortonworks Cloudbreak 2.4.1](https://docs.hortonworks.com/HDPDocuments/Cloudbreak/Cloudbreak-2.4.1/content/index.html) instance setup with credentials for respective cloud providers
  * [Cloudbreak CLI](https://docs.hortonworks.com/HDPDocuments/Cloudbreak/Cloudbreak-2.4.1/content/cli-install/index.html) installed, in path and configured to point to the Cloudbreak instance

  You can also use this [tool to setup a local instance of Cloudbreak with a configured CLI](https://github.com/amolthacker/hwx-local-cloudbreak)